Share This Article

-If you’re considering starting an online community of your own, you’ve likely looked into what features and customization options you’re interested in, as well as what those requirements will cost.
+If you’re considering what it takes to start a forum or online community of your own, you’ve likely looked into what features and customization options you’re interested in, as well as what those requirements will cost.
 The first step in starting a community can be overwhelming with many software options and budget considerations.
 For example, forums or custom platforms providing a more ideal experience, but costing more to achieve or solutions like Discord and Facebook Groups that are limited in customizations, but don’t require any infrastructure costs.

 We’ve taken a look at several of the options available for running online communities and analyzed the costs associated.
-Based on your needs for customization and the budget you have in mind, we hope this guide helps you make a decision on which platform would be an ideal solution for your community.
+Based on your needs for customization and the budget you have in mind, we hope this guide helps you make a decision on which platform would be an ideal solution start a forum or online community for your users.

 Having an online forum using frameworks such as XenForo or Invision Community can be an ideal solution as they provide a base framework with which to structure your community, but also offer large opportunities for customization, unique feature development, and additional revenue channels.